Orbifolds from a metric viewpoint: Basics on Riemannian orbifolds and their coverings

 \subsection{Some more useful terminologies}

-Let us recall some more convenient terminology and basic facts.
+Let us recall some more terminology and basic facts that will be needed in the sequel.
 For a point $x$ on a Riemannian orbifold $\Orb$ choose a neighborhood isometric to $M/G$ as in Definition \ref{dfn:orbifold} such that $G$ fixes a preimage $\bar x$ of $x$ in $M$.
 It follows from Lemma \ref{lem:metric_det_group} that the linearized orthonormal action of $G$ on $T_{\bar x} M$ is uniquely determined up to conjugation by isometries.
 A representative of the corresponding conjugacy class in $\Or(n)$ is denoted as $G_x$ and is called \emph{local group} of $\Orb$ at $x$.
 The metric quotient $(T_{\bar x} M)/G$ is the tangent space $T_x \Orb$ of $\Orb$ at $x$.
 It coincides with the tangent cone of $\Orb$ at $x$ in the sense of metric geometry (cf. \cite{MR2117451}).
 The exponential map on $T_{\bar x} M$ is $G$-equivariant and descends to an exponential map $\exp_x$ defined on an open neighborhood of the origin $x_o$ of $T_x \Orb$.

 Points with trivial local group are called \emph{regular}.
-The regular part is dense in $\Orb$.
+The set of regular points is dense in $\Orb$.
 All other points are called \emph{singular}.
-If $\Orb$ is a global quotient $M/\Gamma$ of a Riemannian manifold by a (possible infinite) group $\Gamma$, then we call points on $M$ regular or singular with respect to the projection $M\To M/\Gamma$ if they project to regular or singular points on $\Orb$, respectively.
+If $\Orb$ is a global quotient $M/\Gamma$ of a Riemannian manifold by a (possible infinite) discrete group $\Gamma$, then we call points on $M$ regular or singular with respect to the projection $M\To M/\Gamma$ if they project to regular or singular points on $\Orb$, respectively.